khushil-sketch/CANIS-Datathon/README.md

 ### Our Presentation

-Lastly, we wove together a story, presenting the results of our analysis in a manner that was both clear and concise, ensuring comprehensibility for a diverse audience.
+Lastly, we presented the results of our analysis in a manner that was both clear and concise, ensuring comprehensibility for a diverse audience.
 This included making our work accessible even to those who are not proficient in statistics.